Marvel’s Avengers is available on PlayStation 4, Xbox One, and Steam. Joseph Pugh conducted this review on a standard PlayStation 4 system.

 Avengers is an unabashedly great game, full stop.
 It nails superhero combat to the letter with six mechanically deep and different Avengers with a great campaign and an endgame sandbox to chase loot while taking part in the fantastic combat.

 That doesn’t make it perfect, and I ran into my share of bugs on the PlayStation 4 version.
 They were nothing game-breaking, but they could be irritating at times.
 Nothing a reloaded checkpoint wouldn’t fix.
 Additionally, in the biggest fights, I noticed some framerate drops but nothing debilitating.
 Toward the end of the campaign, a few subtitles didn’t match up with spoken dialogue.

 I’m 80 hours in and still hopping on every day to chase my hero challenges and to further my build ideas until the first content drop releases.
 Since the initial six Avengers were made so well, I eagerly await every new hero to release, and I’m definitely ready to see how Kate Bishop plays.

 Avengers misses the mark of true perfection, but only just.
 It’s still phenomenal with one of the greatest combat systems out there.
 It’s the Avengers game I’d hoped I would get for the last decade.
 If you’re a Marvel fan, this is a must-have.

 Interested in a Marvel tabletop game?
 Check out my review of the Marvel Champions LCG, a card game.
-If you enjoy my content, consider checking out my Kofi page, every donation helps.

 - Phenomenal top of the line combat system with weight that makes you feel like a superhero